zachary-chiodini/Unit-Perceptron-Regression/README.md

 <p align="jutify">
     This is a perceptron unit with training algorithm for mutiple linear regression analysis of data written in Python.
-    Click <a href="https://github.com/zachary-chiodini/unit-perceptron-classification">here</a> to view how the percpeptron unt can be used to classify linearly separable data.
+    Click <a href="https://github.com/zachary-chiodini/unit-perceptron-classification">here</a> to view how the perceptron unit can be used to classify linearly separable data.
 </p>